-What stops women from having success in the workplace the way men do?
-Factors like discrimination, culture, and access to education are factors that need to be addressed – but they aren’t the whole story.
-Another reason are the choices that men and women make for their lives.
-While discrimination should be fought at every turn, Professor Lauren Hall argues that we have to look at full scope of the story.
+What holds women back from achieving the same level and consistency of success in the workplace as men?
+Discrimination, culture, and access to education are all factors which need to be addressed – but they aren’t the whole story.
+What’s often left out of this important discussion is an examination of the choices that men and women make for their lives.
+While discrimination should be fought against at every turn, Professor Lauren Hall argues that we have to look at the full scope of the story.

 Dirty Laws?
 That’s the confusing part of EPA regulations.
 While intended to do good, they end up doing quite the opposite.
 When a corporation dumps its toxic waste a few miles upstream from your tomato farm – sure, you can go to the EPA, but odds are the offending party has filed all the right permits that allow them to do their dirtiest and you’re screwed.
-Join Law and Economics Prof. Roger Meiners in this Learn Liberty video as he shows how an age-old, British, free-market concept called “Common Law” may be the best remedy – without bureaucratic trash to stink things up.
+Join Law and Economics Prof. Roger Meiners in this video as he shows how an age-old, British, free-market concept called “Common Law” may be the best remedy – without bureaucratic trash to stink things up.

 Our three most recent presidents have admitted to committing drug offenses in their youth, though they didn’t pay for their indiscretions with jail time.
 But most people caught up in our criminal justice system aren’t so lucky.
 Perhaps the worst aspect of the flawed system is mandatory minimum sentences.
 Consider Weldon Angelos, one victim — a former record producer who won’t get out of jail until he’s eighty and has served a sentence of more than twice what the hijacker of a plane would face.
 His crime?
 Selling marijuana twice.